Lhasa Pilgrim Circuits and Kora: top spiritual walk you should know in Lhasa

 What is Kora in Tibet?

 Kora means a pilgrimage circuit in Tibetan.
-You know every Tibetan do ritual walk.
-When you are making a tour in Tibet, it is common to see Tibetans walking around a temple, turning prayer wheel and muttering mantra.
-There are four famous pilgrimage circuits in Lhasa City, Nangkhor Kora, Barkhor Kora, Tsekhor Kora and Lingkhor Kora and scenic Ganden Kora in the suburb of Lhasa.
+You know every Tibetan does a ritual walk.
+When you are making a tour in Tibet, it is common to see Tibetans walking around a temple, turning prayer wheels and muttering mantras.
+There are four famous pilgrimage circuits in Lhasa City, Nangkhor Kora, Barkhor Kora, Tsekhor Kora, Lingkhor Kora, and scenic Ganden Kora in the suburb of Lhasa.

 The most famous pilgrim circuit in Lhasa is Barkhor Kora or Barkhor Pilgrim Circuit circling the ancient Jokhang Temple.
-On the Barkhor Street, you can see thousands of people with pray wheels, Buddhist prayer beads or incense walking clockwise around the Jokhang Temple.
+On Barkhor Street, you can see thousands of people with prayer wheels, Buddhist prayer beads, or incense walking clockwise around the Jokhang Temple.
 Follow this Lhasa pilgrim circuit, you can get a feel for Tibetan arts, handicrafts, and customs.
-This kora is lined with traders selling everything, as well as small alleyways leading to temples, markets and homes.
+This kora is lined with traders selling everything, as well as small alleyways leading to temples, markets, and homes.
 Therefore pilgrims can do shopping at the end of their kora.
-The Barkhor Street is always thronged with pilgrims from all over the Tibet, even other places of the world.
+Barkhor Street is always thronged with pilgrims from all over Tibet, even from other places of the world.
 Some of them have covered thousands of kilometers to complete this sacred circuit.
-Some of them, even teenagers, move forward body-lengths by body-lengths from morning to night.
+Some of them, even teenagers, move forward body-lengths by body lengths from morning to night.
 All they do is to testify their piety to their beliefs.
 It is here that you can witness the devotion of the pilgrims and directly feel the strength of religion.

-Local Tibetan family are following the Barkhor Kora around Jokhang Temple
+Local Tibetan families are following the Barkhor Kora around Jokhang Temple

-Ganden Kora, the Most Scenic Kora in the Suburb of Lhasa
+The Most Scenic Kora in the Suburb of Lhasa: Ganden Kora

-Located at 57km far away from Lhasa City, Ganden Monastery towers on the Wangbori Mountain with the altitude of 4,500 meters above sea level.
-Trekking along the trail, you can capture the charming view of Lhasa Valley with Lhasa River running through.
-The best time for Ganden Kora is from April to mid-November with crystal streams trickling down, wildflowers flourishing here and there, prayer flags flattering in the breezes, yaks grazing on the hill, herds’ tents scattering en route.
+Located 57km away from Lhasa City, Ganden Monastery towers on the Wangbori Mountain with an altitude of 4,500 meters above sea level.
+Trekking along the trail, you can capture the charming view of Lhasa Valley with the Lhasa River running through.
+The best time for Ganden Kora is from April to mid-November with crystal streams trickling down, wildflowers flourishing here and there, prayer flags fluttering in the breezes, yaks grazing on the hill, herds’ tents scattering en route.

 Our clients have completed the kora around Ganden Monastery